rosschapman/internetross/blog.md

 ## 499 closed connections
 ### Tags: nginx, debugging, 499, promises, async/await

-I'm thinking about cool bugs again!
-Because I just experienced another one.
+Bugs reveal.
+We look, observe.
+I learn things.
+I just experienced another one.

+The customer can't *publish*.
+How come???

+After some investigation we realized our JavaScript was erroneously deleting a parent entity too eagerly in some other flow and leaving us with child data stranded in the db.
+"Publish" didn't know what to do with bad data.

-This one involved our JavaScript erroneously deleting a parent entity to eagerly.
-The code in question looked something like this and was designed as a kind of sequential *transaction* where a user action required two dependent entities to be saved -- a parent and child/ren.
-In the scenario that the POST request to save the child failed, the parent entity would be immediately destroyed -- ie rolled back.
+The code we found responsible for persisting these entities was designed as a kind of sequential *transaction*.
+When the user clicked "Save", separate POST requests for parent and child/ren would be sent one at a time -- our restful API routes didn't allow us to send merged data.
+Now, in the scenario that the POST request for the child failed, our JavaScript code would send an immediate destroy request for the parent -- like a roll back.
 Take a look at the code (simplified for example):

 ```javascript
 export const saveStuffThunk = async (formData) => {